-Originating from a vast area extending across India, Southeast Asia and the Pacific, the Palmyra Palm is cultivated for its sweet sap and coconut-like fruit.
+Originating across India, Southeast Asia, and the Pacific, the Palmyra Palm is cultivated for its sweet sap and coconut-like fruit.

-Individual palms may be up to up to 30 m (100 ft) tall.
-However, they are typically between 15 and 20 m (50 and 65 ft) and have a tall-palm shape, made up of a long slim trunk with ringed grey bark and a compact, rounded crown of green, fan-shaped leaves.
+Individual palms may be up to 30 m (100 ft) tall.
+However, they are typically 15-20 m (50-65 ft) tall and have a tall-palm shape, with a long, slim trunk of ringed grey bark and a compact, rounded crown of green, fan-shaped leaves.

 The flowers are small or insignificant, greenish-yellow and borne in pendant clusters with female and male flowers on separate individuals.
 They are followed on female palms by coconut-like fruit that mature to the size of a small coconut (Cocos nucifera).
-More rounded than coconut, they also have different colouration, being two-toned with a small green cap on the part closest to the stem and the rest grey-brown to dark black-brown.
+More rounded than a coconut, they also have different colouration: two-toned, with a small green cap on the part closest to the stem and the rest grey-brown to dark black-brown.

-The immature fruit contain up to three translucent, jelly-like kernels that have sweetish water inside.
+Fresh fruit - The immature fruit contains up to three translucent, jelly-like kernels that contain sweetish water.
 These are mostly eaten fresh, usually in a drink with ice, and are typical street food fare in Southeast Asia.

 Plamyra palm grows naturally and is productive in moderately humid subtropical and tropical climates, generally areas with annual lows of 18 to 25°C, annual highs of 27 to 36°C, annual rainfall of 700 to 4000 mm and a dry season of 3 to 8 months.

 New plants are usually started from seed, with both male and female plants needed to produce fruit and set seed.
-It performs best on free-draining, clay, loam and sand soils of a slightly acid to slightly alkaline nature, generally with a pH of 6.5 to 7.5, and on sites with full sun exposure.
-Once established, it has a good tolerance of drought, seasonal flooding, saline and generally poor soils but is intolerant of permanently wet or waterlogged soils.
+It performs best in free-draining clay, loam, and sand soils that are slightly acid to slightly alkaline, generally with a pH of 6.5 to 7.5, and in sites with full sun exposure.
+Once established, it tolerates drought, seasonal flooding, salinity, and generally poor soils, but is intolerant of permanently wet or waterlogged soils.

-There does not appear to be any records of it escaping cultivation and naturalising anywhere, despite its cultivation outside its native range.
-It is assessed as a low weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.
+There do not appear to be any records of it escaping cultivation and naturalising anywhere, despite its cultivation outside its native range.
+The Hawaii Pacific Weed Risk Assessment (HPWRA) project assesses it as a low weed risk species for Hawaii.

 Dastur, J. F. 1964, Useful plants of India and Pakistan : a popular handbook of trees and plants of industrial, economic, and commercial utility, 2nd ed., D. B. Taraporevala Sons, Bombay